 Taxis and ride hailing services like Uber are also available in Australia.
 Taxis can be hailed by the roadside with a simple wave.
 Rates can be calculated using the cab company's app although they tend to be quite expensive.
 Taxis are metered and prices that reflect on the meters are fixed.

 Car rentals are also common in Australia for those looking for a more convenient way to get around.
 The roads are in good condition and signs are in English so you should have little or no trouble getting around.
-The cost of renting an economy car is around $30 (approx. €25, £22, $39 CAD, $41 AUD) for a whole day.
+The cost of renting an economy car is around $30 (approx. €25, £21, $37 CAD, $39 AUD) for a whole day.

 The healthcare system in Australia offers its indigenes low cost or free health care with Medicare, a tax-funded national public health insurance system.
 There are also private hospitals and specialist hospitals available to those that require their service.
 Hospitals are well equipped with modern medical equipment and facilities are on par with most hospitals in the west.
 Private clinics usually offer a faster service with more personal care however it comes at a higher cost.
 Doctors in Australia are well trained, among the best in the world and the country has a number of top specialists.

-- Weather: The winter weather in Australia will normally be warm during the day, but can be chilly during the night.
+Weather: The fall, winter, and spring weather in Australia will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.